Sequence homology: Paralogy

 Vertebrate Hox genes are organized in sets of paralogs.
 Each Hox cluster (HoxA, HoxB, etc.) is on a different chromosome.
 For instance, the human HoxA cluster is on chromosome 7.
 The mouse HoxA cluster shown here has 11 paralogous genes (2 are missing).

 Paralogous genes can shape the structure of whole genomes and thus explain genome evolution to a large extent.
 Examples include the Homeobox (Hox) genes in animals.
 These genes not only underwent gene duplications within chromosomes but also whole genome duplications.
 As a result, Hox genes in most vertebrates are clustered across multiple chromosomes with the HoxA-D clusters being the best studied.

 Another example are the globin genes which encode myoglobin and hemoglobin and are considered to be ancient paralogs.
 Similarly, the four known classes of hemoglobins (hemoglobin A, hemoglobin A2, hemoglobin B, and hemoglobin F) are paralogs of each other.
 While each of these proteins serves the same basic function of oxygen transport, they have already diverged slightly in function: fetal hemoglobin (hemoglobin F) has a higher affinity for oxygen than adult hemoglobin.
 Function is not always conserved, however.
 Human angiogenin diverged from ribonuclease, for example, and while the two paralogs remain similar in tertiary structure, their functions within the cell are now quite different.

 It is often asserted that orthologs are more functionally similar than paralogs of similar divergence, but several papers have challenged this notion.

+In collaborative work, Anton Yuryev and co-authors demonstrated that genome-wide protein–protein interaction networks contain a significantly higher frequency of self-interacting proteins (homodimers) and interactions between paralogous proteins than would be expected by chance.
+These findings suggest that duplicated genes and their protein products are not distributed randomly within interaction networks but instead retain structural and functional relationships shaped by evolutionary history.